haiyuan-yu-lab/3D-Viralhuman-Web/README.md

 ## Access the webserver:
 1. Locally (development):
-    - [server ip]:[host port] (for example, if I run the containers on cbsuhy02, then the address of the webserver is `cbsuhy02.biohpc.cornell.edu:8888`)
+    - [server ip]:[host port] (for example, if I run the containers on the server with address xxx.xxx.xxx, then the address of the webserver is `xxx.xxx.xxx:8888`)
 2. Publicly (production):
-    - Contact server owner/technician for help
-    - Make sure the webserver is running smoothly on r9host
+    - Make sure the webserver is running smoothly on your server
-  - Send them the domain name you prefer (e.g. 3d-viralhost.yulab.org), host port, web container name/id
+    - Contact the server owner/technician to set up the proxy to the public domain

+## Contact
+Please contact ll863@cornell.edu if you have any questions.